Alwiyah Talib

-Alwiyah binti Talib is a Malaysian politician from Bersatu.
-She is the Member of Johor State Legislative Assembly for Endau since 2018 after winning it in the 2018 Johor state election on the ticket of UMNO.
-In 2022 Johor state election, she retain Endau seat after winning it in the on the ticket of PPBM.
+Alwiyah binti Talib is a Malaysian politician who has served as a Member of Johor State Legislative Assembly for Endau since 2018 after winning it in the 2018 Johor state election on the ticket of UMNO.
+In 2022 Johor state election, she retained Endau seat after winning it on the ticket of BERSATU.

 Politics

-On 12 May 2018, she quitted UMNO and joined BERSATU.
+On 12 May 2018, she quit UMNO and joined BERSATU.

 On 30 January 2022, she denied would leave PPBM.
 She instead said that her loyalty was still to the party and slammed the allegation, describing it as baseless and damaged her reputation as a loyal party member.